-How Autopsy Pathology Experts Help Your Case
+How Autopsy or Forensic Pathology Experts Can Help

 Medical expert witness services have forensic pathologists who are trained to discover the cause of death of a human.
 In the case of a sudden unexpected death and any unnatural or unwitnessed death, the pathologist must perform a forensic autopsy at the request of police or the court.

 The Forensic Pathologist

 A forensic pathologist must know what healthy skin and organs look like, how they look after death, and how they look when subjected to chemicals, disease, or any type of trauma.
 The forensic pathologists are reliable medical experts who are highly educated as a medical doctor, then need four to five years of anatomic training, clinical and forensic pathology, and residency for one year in forensic pathology.
 The evidence collected by a forensic pathologist is presented for the legal system as an expert witness in court.

 In the case of a homicide, the pathologist must collect trace evidence as well as other findings about the body, with the purpose of reconstructing the chain of events.
 The clothing is carefully removed and sent to the crime lab to look for DNA or other biological evidence.
 The medical expert witness services of the pathologist will present the findings in a court of law.
 Sometimes they need to find the identity of an unidentified body.
 An autopsy is usually unnecessary if the deceased is an elderly person who died from a fatal disease or a domestic fall at a nursing home.